RepoDevil/Himitsu-Website/README.md

 ### License

 <pre>
+Copyright © 2024 Moonpic
-Copyright © 2024 The Himitsu Open Source Project
+Copyright © 2024 Himitsu

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this